genome/bam-readcount/README.md

 readcounts, summarized mapping and base qualities, strandedness information, mismatch counts, and position within the reads. (see "Output" section below)

-Originally designed to help filter genomic mutation calls, the metrics it outputs are also useful as input for variant detection tools and for resolving ambiguity between variant callers.
+Originally designed to help filter genomic mutation calls, the metrics `bam-readcount` outputs are also useful as input for variant detection tools and for resolving ambiguity between variant callers.